Job Description: Parent Educator

 Desired Skills Needed for Parent Educator:

-- Good communication skills –oral and written
+- Good communication skills –oral, written and active listening

 - Ability to build relationships with diverse populations

 - Broad knowledge of Social Services and Early Childhood Education to include specific understanding of developmentally appropriate practice and domains of development of children birth to age six

 - Become certified in PAT (Parents As Teachers Curriculum)

 - Become certified in all required supplemental curricula as required to fully implement the PAT strategy and other services of the First Steps Partnership

 - Maintain all required certifications throughout employment tenure

 - Knowledge of Computer Basics

 - Flexibility of work hours to attend evening and weekend events, meetings, training, etc.